kylerjohnston/muumu.us/_posts/2020-03-07-scraping-hackernews-who-is-hiring-with-ruby.md

 # Making it a reusable tool

-To make this a useful, reusable tool, the final thing I&rsquo;m going to do is add some command line options and glue everything together.
+To make this a useful, reusable tool, the final thing I'm going to do is add some command line options and glue everything together.

 {% highlight ruby %}
 options = {}